Children standing outside with coats on in front of a fire

 Sap, Syrup, and Sugar

 This guided tour takes place at the Nature Center ONLY.
-If you are interested in visiting both the Nature Center AND the Historic Village for maple-themed programming, see our maple festival geared for school groups HERE.
+If you are interested in visiting both the Nature Center AND the Historic Village for maple-themed programming, see our Maple Festival Field Trip HERE.

 Groups will explore the history of maple sugaring guided through a series of stations: